SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization: Dataset Construction

-We collected data from a range of online platforms, including major social media sites, local news or commentary forums.
-For several languages, including Burmese, polish, and Chinese, we sampled and re-annotated instances from existing toxic or hate speech datasets.
+We collected data from a range of online platforms, including major social media sites, local news, and commentary forums.
+For several languages, including Burmese, Polish, and Chinese, we sampled and re-annotated instances from existing toxic or hate speech datasets.

-The curated the dataset to cover diverse real-world events, grounding event selection in the sociopolitical and socioeconomic contexts specific to each language and cultural setting.
+The curated dataset covers diverse real-world events, grounding event selection in the sociopolitical and socioeconomic contexts specific to each language and cultural setting.
 The data span a broad range of events and issues, including armed conflicts, elections and party politics, public health crises, large-scale migration, climate change, and broader socioeconomic debates.
 The dataset also includes discussions related to gender and indigenous rights, religion, and ideology.